dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-glossary.md

 #### Git Repository link
-The Git Repository Link displays the name of the active branch.
-Clicking this element will hyperlink to your repository, pinned to that same branch.
-Available for Github or Gitlab repos on multi-tenant dbt Cloud.
+Clicking the Git Repository link takes you to your repository on the same active branch.
+This feature is only available for GitHub or GitLab repositories on multi-tenant dbt Cloud accounts.

 #### Documentation site button
 The Documentation Site button links to the static dbt Documentation site powered by the most recently generated dbt artifacts in the IDE.
 This button is clickable once a `dbt docs generate` command is successfully invoked in the Command Bar.